 By Maxim Silva Vega

 These buildings make up the modern landscape of many European cities today.
-They are referred to in different ways which point to intent of their owners to rent them for additional income and to workers in cities.
-For instance, in Germany, they are known as "mietskaserne" or "rental barrack".
-In Poland, they are referred to as "kamienica" or "house made of stone".
-In Russia, they are called "dokhodny dom" or "building which brings income".
+They are referred to in different ways, with these names indicating the intent of their owners to rent them for additional income to workers in cities.
+For instance, in Germany, they are known as Mietskaserne or "rental barrack."
+In Poland, they are referred to as kamienica or "house made of stone."
+In Russia, they are called dokhodny dom or "building which brings income."

 These buildings have not been restored for two primary reasons.
-Mayka Zabogrzycka of the organization “Lokietka 5” whose mission it is to promote development of good-neighborliness and sustainable development points out that today's tenement apartments are owned both by private entities and the city.
-Reaching agreement on how to renovate has proven difficult among these stakeholders, staling the effort altogether of restoring these buildings.
+Mayka Zabogrzycka of the organization Lokietka 5, whose mission it is to promote development of good-neighborliness and sustainable development, points out that today's tenement apartments are owned both by private entities and the city.
+Reaching agreement on how to renovate has proven difficult among these stakeholders, stalling the efforts to restore these buildings altogether.
 The second reason restoration has not taken place is because the city does not have the funds to invest in such an effort.

 This is where Yuhnova has made a passionate effort to restore and highlight the original architecture of these buildings in St. Petersburg.
-Behind the beautiful stone facades of tenement houses you can often find newer materials and details instead of the old ones, which were destroyed during major repairs», says the Yuhnova.
-She authored a book «St. Petersburg tenement houses» - an in-depth encyclopedia of the way of life in these buildings.
-In the 1990s she began to take an interest in the history of these houses and provided tours for people interested in the history of their town.
+“Behind the beautiful stone facades of tenement houses, you can often find newer materials and details instead of the old ones, which were destroyed during major repairs,” says Yuhnova.
+She has written a book, St. Petersburg Tenement Houses, - an in-depth encyclopedia of the way of life in these buildings.
+In the 1990s, she began to take an interest in the history of these houses and provided tours for people interested in the history of their town.

-“I invite you to see and touch everything here live.
-And I would like the owners of other ancient apartments to open them for visits by people interested in the history of the life of our ancestors, because it is quite obvious that the city administration is not doing nothing in this field.
-For over 100 years we have been loosing the original interiors of the ancient tanement houses.
-Really, they die out like mammoths.
-Let's try to save at least couple of hundreds of such apartments.
-And it depends only on ourselves».
-You can find out more about the museum here.
+“I invite you to see and touch everything here.
+And I would like the owners of other historic apartments to open them up for visits by people interested in the history of the life of our ancestors, because it is quite obvious that the city administration is not doing anything in this field.
+For over 100 years, we have been losing the original interiors of the ancient tenement houses.
+They truly are dying out, like mammoths.
+Let's try to save at least few hundred such apartments.
+And only we can do this.”